-For the BRCP, the ERA proposes to continue using the CAPM to estimate the return on equity.
+For the BRCP, the ERA is continuing to require using the CAPM to estimate the return on equity.

 Risk free rate

 The risk free rate is the return an investor would expect when investing in an asset with no risk.